Restrictions on rebated fuel usage

 Why have the rules changed?

-Red diesel makes up around 15% of all diesel use in the UK and is responsible for producing 14 million tonnes of CO2 a year.
-Reducing the entitlement to red diesel is a way to incentivise businesses to scale down their diesel usage altogether.
+Red diesel accounts for around 15% of all diesel use in the UK and produces 14 million tonnes of CO2 annually.
+Reducing the entitlement to red diesel would incentivise businesses to reduce their diesel usage altogether.

-If your business has its own net zero targets, we can help you reach them with a tailored a four-step sustainability plan.
-With the help of World Kinect Energy Services, we will create a strategy to reduce your carbon footprint, achieve carbon compliance, reduce your energy use, source renewable energy and offset remaining carbon emissions.
+If your business has its own net zero targets, we can help you to source renewable energy and offset your remaining carbon emissions.

 How will the red diesel changes affect businesses?